-Control Condition: Students will receive reading instruction and intervention typically provided by their schools.
+Control Condition: Students in the control condition will receive reading instruction and intervention typically provided by their schools.
 Teachers in the control condition will be provided 12 hours of professional development in effective instruction in reading, but not related to the specific Voyager Passport intervention.

 Key Measures: Key outcomes include individual and group-administered measures of students' word recognition, fluency, vocabulary, and comprehension skills.
 The team will also collect data via audiotaped instructional sessions on instructional practices implemented in treatment and comparison conditions and on stakeholders' views of the relevance and importance of the intervention.
-Finally, demographic data for the teachers, including years of teaching experience, certification, and degrees earned, will be collected.
+Finally, demographic data for the teachers will be collected, including years of teaching experience, certification, and degrees earned.

 Data Analytic Strategy: A series of data analysis techniques—including latent difference models with students nested in clusters, a combination of traditional latent growth models, and an extension of these models known as a Multiple Indicator Growth Model—will be used to estimate immediate and long-term differences between treatment groups on reading outcomes.
 A regression discontinuity analysis will be conducted to examine the benefit of either implementation of Voyager Passport relative to higher performing students who did not participate in the intervention studies.
 Finally, the team will investigate potential mediators and moderators of intervention effectiveness, including student language skills, student behavior, and teaching experience.

-Vaughn, S., & Wanzek, J. (2014).
+Vaughn, S., and Wanzek, J. (2014).
 Intensive interventions in reading for students with reading disabilities: Meaningful impacts.
-Learning Disabilities Research and Practice, 29, 46–53.
+Learning Disabilities Research and Practice, 29(2), 46–53.